-In May 2017, the Fairfax County Board of Supervisors approved an increase in the Stormwater Service District tax for fiscal year 2018 from $0.0275 (two and three quarter cents) per $100 of assessed real estate value to $0.03 (three cents) per $100 of assessed real estate value.
+In May 2018, the Fairfax County Board of Supervisors approved an increase in the Stormwater Service District tax for fiscal year 2019 from $0.0300 (three cents) per $100 of assessed real estate value to $0.0325 (three and one quarter cents) per $100 of assessed real estate value.
 The Stormwater Service District was established by the Board in Fiscal Year 2010.
 More stringent regulatory requirements and essential reinvestment in the county's aging infrastructure resulted in the need to establish a funding mechanism that was independent of the general fund.

 The Board adopted a Capital Improvement Program (CIP) that states, "Stormwater staff evaluated the required future funding levels to meet the increasing federal and state regulatory requirements pertaining to the Municipal Separate Storm Sewer System (MS4) Permit, and state and federal clean water mandates associated with the Chesapeake Bay.
 Staff developed and recommended a long term funding and staffing plan that was presented to the Board's Environmental Committee."

 The Stormwater Service District includes Fairfax County and the towns of Clifton, Herndon and Vienna.
 Federal government property and the City of Fairfax are excluded from the district.

 Stormwater funding is essential to protect public safety, preserve property values and support environmental mandates, such as those that protect local streams and the Chesapeake Bay.

 - Water quality improvements such as stream stabilization and rehabilitation.
 Completed projects may be seen at www.fairfaxcounty.gov/publicworks/stormwater/stormwater-improvement-projects.